-The University of California San Francisco is inviting African-Americans to participate in a national study of the genes that affect the risk of MS. Participation involves providing information and medical records, and having blood drawn at a nearby lab site.
+The University of California San Francisco is inviting African Americans to participate in a national study of the genes that affect the risk of MS. Participation involves providing information and medical records, and having blood drawn at a lab site near you.

 Collaborators in California and Florida are inviting Hispanic Americans to participate in a study about factors that affect MS risk and experience.
 Participation involves an office visit and donation of information and blood samples.

-You can also search for MS research studies at ClinicalTrials.gov.
-ClinicalTrials.gov is an online registry and results database of publicly and privately supported clinical studies of human participants conducted around the world.
+You can search for MS research studies at ClinicalTrials.gov.
+This site contains information about clinical studies of human participants conducted around the world.

 This website offers information on clinical trials for both patients and researchers, and puts out a variety of newsletters, books, and databases.
 You can search it for open MS clinical trials.

 This is a member organization that matches people who are looking for research studies related to their condition and researchers looking for study participants.
 It was developed by major universities across the U.S. and is free to join.